tpapad28/message-throttling/README.md

 # message-throttling

-Throttle message delivery from multiple sources using a fixed rate
+Throttle message delivery from multiple sources using a fixed rate.
+Read more at https://dzone.com/articles/message-throttling-implementation-with-buffering

 ## Description